TLC (group): 1993–1996: CrazySexyCool, career height and bankruptcy

 TLC sought to renegotiate their 1991 contract with LaFace, under which they received only 56 cents (split three ways) per album sold—considerably less than most major label recording contracts—and received even less than this for each single sold; TLC also wanted to dissolve their association with Pebbitone.
 LaFace Records refused to renegotiate their deal midway through the contract, thus prompting TLC to file a bankruptcy petition.
 Both Pebbitone and LaFace countered that TLC "simply" wanted more money and were in no real financial danger, resulting in two years of legal debates before the cases were finally settled in late 1996.
 TLC's contract was renegotiated with LaFace, and Pebbitone agreed to let them out of their production/management deal in exchange for Pebbitone receiving a percentage of royalties on some future releases.
 By this time, Pebbles had separated from her husband.
-TLC also bought the rights to the name TLC, which was previously owned by Pebbles.
+TLC also bought the rights to their name, which was previously owned by Pebbles.

 TLC recorded the theme song to Nickelodeon's popular sketch comedy All That, which was produced and co-written by Arnold Hennings.
 The show ran for ten seasons from 1994 to 2005, and was later revived in 2019.
-The group appeared on the soundtrack album of the Forest Whitaker's 1995 film Waiting to Exhale with "This Is How It Works" (a song written by Babyface and Lopes) and was set to re-enter the recording studio the following year after signing a new contract with LaFace and with distribution handled by Arista.
-Watkins began to release her solo effort with "Touch Myself", a single from the soundtrack album of 1996 film Fled; It reached the top 40 on the Billboard Hot 100.
+The group appeared on the soundtrack album of Forest Whitaker's 1995 film Waiting to Exhale with "This Is How It Works" (a song written by Babyface and Lopes) and was set to re-enter the recording studio the following year after signing a new contract with LaFace, with distribution handled by Arista.
+Watkins marked her first solo release with "Touch Myself", a single from the soundtrack album of the 1996 film Fled; it reached the top 40 on the Billboard Hot 100.
 Lopes also collaborated with fellow female rappers Missy "Misdemeanor" Elliott, Da Brat, and Angie Martinez on Lil' Kim's single "Not Tonight".
 It peaked at number six on the Hot 100 and was nominated for Best Rap Performance by a Duo or Group at the 40th Grammy Awards.